Kawasaki Disease in Children

 How is Kawasaki disease managed in a child?

-with your child's healthcare provider, even if your child is feeling well.
+child's healthcare provider, even if your child is feeling well.

 There is a risk for early coronary artery disease after having Kawasaki disease, including